Srijana1425/Calculator_using_js/README.md

 # Calculator_using_js
 In this **Calculator**, we can perform basic operations like addition, subtraction, multiplication, division, delete, all-clear.<br>
 In the text editor, i create three separate folders **HTML**, **CSS** and **JavaScript**.
 This just basically makes our code more organized.<br>
-For the output here is the [Live-Link](javacalculatorapp.netlify.app)
+For the output here is the Live-Link [javacalculatorapp.netlify.app]()